Assessment of the Gradient Jump Penalisation in Large-Eddy Simulations of Turbulence: Periodic-hill flow

 \subsection{Case setup}

 The geometry and definitions of the periodic hill case are shown in Figure \ref{fig:phill_hill3d}.
 The domain length is $L_x = 9.0h$, the height is given with $L_y=3.036h$ and the span extension is equal to $L_z=4.5h$ where $h$ defines the height of the hills.
-On the lower and the upper wall, i.e., the blue surfaces in Figure \ref{fig:phill_hill3d}, no-slip boundary conditions are applied.
+On the lower and the upper wall, \emph{i.e.,} the blue surfaces in Figure \ref{fig:phill_hill3d}, no-slip boundary conditions are applied.
 For the remaining surfaces periodic boundary conditions are set, whereas a mass flux based forcing is applied in the streamwise $x$-direction to keep the Reynolds number $Re_b$ constant.
 Here, the Reynolds number is defined by the bulk velocity $U_b$ at the top of the hill, the kinematic viscosity of the fluid and the height $h$: $Re_b=\frac{U_{b} h}{\nu}$.

 For both of the Reynolds numbers an individual mesh is considered accordingly.
 Thus, a mesh of 22×16×19 elements and a polynomial order of 8 is chosen for the $Re_b=10595$ case.
-The corresponding resolution in terms of $\Delta x^+\vert_{\rm wall}$, $\Delta y ^+\vert_{\rm wall} $ and $\overline{\Delta z} ^+$ is shown in Figure \ref{fig:phill_resolution_10595} indicating a very good resolution in terms of LES requirements beside the upwind section of the second crest.
+The corresponding resolution in terms of $\Delta x^+\vert_{\rm wall}$, $\Delta y ^+\vert_{\rm wall} $ and $\overline{\Delta z} ^+$ is shown in the upper row of Figure \ref{fig:phill_resolution} indicating a very good resolution in terms of LES requirements beside the upwind section of the second crest.

 For the $Re_b=37000$ case, a mesh resolution of 512×256×256 grid points as applied in \cite{Gloerfelt2019} was considered as a reference.
 Thus, basing on a polynomial order of 7, a resolution of 64×32×32 elements is used in this case, as shown in Figure \ref{fig:phill_mesh}.
-The resolution in terms of $\Delta x^+\vert_{\rm wall}$, $\Delta y ^+\vert_{\rm wall} $ and $\overline{\Delta z} ^+$ is shown in Figure \ref{fig:phill_resolution_37000}.
+The resolution in terms of $\Delta x^+\vert_{\rm wall}$, $\Delta y ^+\vert_{\rm wall} $ and $\overline{\Delta z} ^+$ is shown in the bottom row of Figure \ref{fig:phill_resolution}.
 The $\Delta y ^+\vert_{\rm wall} $ values obtained for the first GLL point of the wall range from 0.25 on top of the first crest to 2.8 on the leeward bottom of the first hill up to 4.6 upwind of the second crest.
 Obviously, these values do not match the ideal requirements of a wall-resolved LES where everywhere $y^+ \approx 1$ for the closest point is required.
 However, this somewhat under-resolved setting is considered to be an adequate scenario to test GJP.

 Within the investigations a time integration of 3rd order is applied.
 The flow prediction is advanced in time such that the turbulence is fully developed.
 Starting from this point, averaging in time is performed until stationary statistics are achieved.
 The LES filter width for both of the sub-grid scale models is based on the pointwise distance between the GLL-points.
 Gradient jump penalisation is applied with $a=0.8$ for all the cases.
 Table \ref{tab:phill_cases} provides an overview of the various test cases.